jakobib/makespec/makespec.md

 ABSTRACT_FROM
   : A file to read abstract from if no ABSTRACT was defined.
 Set to
     `abstract.md` by default.

+### Output control

+REVISIONS
+  : Number of revisions to show in the revision history (GIT_CHANGES).

+FORMATS
+  : If your specification contains a RDF ontology written in Turtle syntax,
+    set `FORMATS=ttl owl`.
+More formats may be supported in the future.
+    Format `html` is always enabled by default.

+HTML_TEMPLATE
+  : An optional Pandoc template for HTML output

+HTML_TEMPLATE
+  : An optional CSS file for HTML output

+TEX_TEMPLATE
+  : An optional Pandoc template for LaTeX and PDF output

 ## Document variables